• Github

 >>> my_time_averaging_mechanism = pnl.IntegratorMechanism(function=pnl.AdaptiveIntegrator(rate=0.5))

 The default_variable argument specifies the format of its input (i.e., whether it is a single scalar or an array), as well as the value to use if none is provided when Mechanism is executed.
-Alternatively, the size argument can be used to specify the length of the array, in which case it will be initialized with all zeros.
+Alternatively, the input_shapes argument can be used to specify the length of the array, in which case it will be initialized with all zeros.

 Structure¶